-1896 Manager of the Humber cycle factory at Wolverhampton and designed a car.
+1896 Shacklock had been manager of the Humber cycle factory at Wolverhampton.

-1916 C. H. Shacklock was an early motor agent and repairer who built a few motorcycles.
-These were to his own, conventional design, and included one with the V-twin engine set across the frame.
-The V-twin initially had friction drive, later changed to chain drive, and enclosed moving parts.
+1916 C. H. Shacklock was an early motor agent and repairer who built several motorcycles.
+These were to his own, conventional design, and included one with the 8 h.p.
+JAP engine set across the frame.
+The transverse V-twin initially had friction drive, later changed to chain drive, and enclosed moving parts.
 Only a single prototype was built.

 If you have further information or a query related to this page, please contact us